pablogarciaamolina/AscendingFede/README.md

 Using a LevelChanged Event, we were able to keep the camera and player's vertical position in lockstep.
 This functionality, scripted as a Coroutine checks the character's y position and executes an slerp in the TransitionToLevel interface

+Hablar de la rotación y cómo son independientes pero se entienden entre sí

 ###### SI: Inputs System

 As learned throughout the last weeks of the course, we are using an Event-Driven Architecture in our game.
 This comes in hand when managing the inputs.
 Given that our movements don't need to know what's happening to the inputs (they only need a command of what to do), we created three different events in the InputManager script (for moving, jumping and rotating).
 Employing the Input's GetAxis (for horizontal movement, which may be left-right) and GetKeyDown methods (for unique effects, such as jumping), we invoke the different subscribed objects.
 All the possible inputs are centralised in a Input Manager.

+Said this, some coding-connoiseurs (specially, our valued teachers, Arturo and Daniel) might question the management of inputs, in particular the ones concerning the player's movement and its relation with the camera's perspectives.
+In such case, we'd like to emphasize a nice feature of our program, that makes it much more intuitive to understand its structure.
+Given that we have 4 different perspectives for the camera, each perspective has a different direction for the *horizontal* movement (as can be checked in the Directions variable in the Constants script)

+Animaciones: Triggers

 ###### SIEO: Interaction between Objects System

+Over the report, a term has and will be repeated that has been central around our game's development: Event-driven Architecture.
+Considering that our project is, though not unbearable size-wise, quite large, with loads of scripts and a good number of different classes interacting, independence between them when possible was a maxim.
+For that reason, most of the interactions between classes were built using this architecture.

-In this partition, we must take into account the different managers that make up the structure of the interactions between each object: InputManager, EnvironmentManager and MovementManager.
+Returning to the matter in concern, this system revolves around the different managers that make up the structure of the interactions between each object: InputManager, EnvironmentManager and MovementManager.
 All three of them, in order to keep on respecting the good practices when expanding a software project, inherit their main frame from the Generic Singleton object.
 In this section, we'll explain on detail what objects each of them supervises

 We'll start with the Input: Following the lines of correct design patterns, the inputs and its effects are connected using event-driven architecture, aiming at maximum independence between objects.